How Our Stories Change When We Retire the Title

 What Is a Memoir?

-Older man plans a memoir on a whiteboard with family photographs and notes in a warmly lit library.
+Older man planning a memoir with family photographs, notes, and a whiteboard in a warm library.

 A clear explanation of memoir as a form of meaning-making, distinct from autobiography and biography, shaped by reflection rather than chronology.